Guest Post by Dr. Jeff, aka Dr. Beechwood

 13. Morning Dew

-The earliest known version of this cover of Bonnie Dobson’s popular folk song is at the 1/14/67 Human Be-In in San Francisco.
+The earliest known version of the Dead's cover of Bonnie Dobson’s popular folk song is their studio recording in January 1967.
 They played it more or less continuously until the 10/18/74 version immortalized in the Grateful Dead Movie, and brought it back again on 9/23/76 (a gap of only 28 shows).
 In a semi-hiatus, it was played only twice between 6/7/77 and 5/16/80, once each in 1978 and 1979.
 Also on the first Grateful Dead album.

 First: http://archive.org/details/gd67-03-18.sbd.fink.10282.sbeok.shnf (See Notes)